5gon12eder/msc-graphstudy/README.md

 The default CMake target will only build the C++ tools.
 In order to run any experiments, you have to build the respective targets explicitly.
 The following targets might be useful.

- - `deploy` -- populates the database and runs the main experiment
+ - `deploy` &mdash; populates the database and runs the main experiment
- - `httpd` -- starts a HTTP server listening at port 8000 providing a web front-end to the database
+ - `httpd` &mdash; starts a HTTP server listening at port 8000 providing a web front-end to the database
- - `eval` -- runs cross validation and other tests (also note the targets `eval-cross-valid`, `eval-puncture`, `eval-puncture-excl`, `eval-puncture-incl` and `eval-clean`)
+ - `eval` &mdash; runs cross validation and other tests (also note the targets `eval-cross-valid`, `eval-puncture`, `eval-puncture-excl`, `eval-puncture-incl` and `eval-clean`)
- - `integrity` -- checks the database for inconsistencies
+ - `integrity` &mdash; checks the database for inconsistencies
- - `integrity-fix` -- checks the database for inconsistencies and tries to fix them (you shouldn't run into this unless you go messing with the database by manually deleting / adding files or executing SQL statements)
+ - `integrity-fix` &mdash; checks the database for inconsistencies and tries to fix them (you shouldn't run into this unless you go messing with the database by manually deleting / adding files or executing SQL statements)
- - `apidoc` -- builds Doxygen API reference documentation
+ - `apidoc` &mdash; builds Doxygen API reference documentation
- - `benchmark` -- runs some benchmarks (there are not many of them)
+ - `benchmark` &mdash; runs some benchmarks (there are not many of them)
- - `report` -- typesets the written thesis in `./report/graphstudy.pdf` (also note the target `report-clean`)
+ - `report` &mdash; typesets the written thesis in `./report/graphstudy.pdf` (also note the target `report-clean`)
- - `slides-kit` -- typesets the slides for the presentation given at the KIT on April 24 2018 in `./slides_2018-04-24_kit/graphstudy.pdf` (also note the target `slides-kit-clean`)
+ - `slides-kit` &mdash; typesets the slides for the presentation given at the KIT on April 24 2018 in `./slides_2018-04-24_kit/graphstudy.pdf` (also note the target `slides-kit-clean`)
- - `slides-gd18` -- typesets the slides for the presentation given at GD'18 on September 26 2018 in
-   `./slides_2018-09-26_gd18/graphstudy.pdf` (also note the target `slides-gd18-clean`)
+ - `slides-gd18` &mdash; typesets the slides for the presentation given at GD'18 on September 26 2018 in `./slides_2018-09-26_gd18/graphstudy.pdf` (also note the target `slides-gd18-clean`)
- - `paper` -- typesets a preliminary version of the paper submitted to GD'18 in `./paper/graphstudy-gd18.pdf` as well as an extended version (as submitted to Arxiv) in `./paper/graphstudy-arxiv.pdf` (also note the targets `paper-cache`, `paper-pubar` and `paper-clean`)
+ - `paper` &mdash; typesets a preliminary version of the paper submitted to GD'18 in `./paper/graphstudy-gd18.pdf` as well as an extended version (as submitted to Arxiv) in `./paper/graphstudy-arxiv.pdf` (also note the targets `paper-cache`, `paper-pubar` and `paper-clean`)
- - `test` -- exercises all tests
+ - `test` &mdash; exercises all tests
- - `maintainer-everything` -- builds all of the above targets except `httpd`
+ - `maintainer-everything` &mdash; builds all of the above targets except `httpd`

 The `deploy` target will take a *very long* time to build (probably several days).
 The `eval` target will take a long time, too (probably several hours).
 Building the `eval` target will run the experiments again each time.
 If the